-WWE Rumors: Superstar Sent Home From ‘SummerSlam’ For Being Drunk, Incident With A Fan
+WWE Rumors: Superstar Reportedly Sent Home From ‘SummerSlam’ For Being Drunk, Incident With A Fan

 While details were originally a bit sketchy at first, news kept rolling out and the “incident” was supposedly something with a fan.
 There may have been a fight or a verbal argument of some kind, but “someone had to intervene in the situation.”

 Ringside News noticed some new tweets that had come out regarding the situation, and a fan watched much of it all unfold.
-The fan tweeted out multiple posts regarding Alicia Fox and how

-Fox was said to be leaning badly while standing up and that “staff” was holding onto her by the elbow to keep her up.
+The fan tweeted out multiple posts regarding Alicia Fox and how Fox was said to be leaning badly while standing up and that “staff” was holding onto her by the elbow to keep her up.

 she was hanging with the wrestlers while I was waiting for my friends to come to the hotel then when she got up, fans were getting ready to swarm her but stopped because it was obvious she was drunk/WWE staff was trying to contain her https://t.co/Iat3mTqAA8